 - What have you seen work well in the classroom when honoring the various traditions students recognize?

 - What do you wish you knew sooner?

-Send us a quick note at [email protected] or record a brief video using the link below.
+Send us a quick note at [email protected].
 We may feature your words on social media.